 The respondent may choose to bring an advisor for support throughout the disciplinary process.
 The advisor (i.e., support person) may be any person other than a witness.
-The advisor may only counsel the student and may not actively participate in the disciplinary process, unless clarification is needed as determined by the hearing body.
+The advisor may only counsel the student and may not actively participate in the disciplinary process, unless the hearing body determines that clarification is needed.

+(D) Witnesses.

-- (D) Witnesses. - (1) The respondent may invite relevant factual witnesses to attend, ask questions of witnesses called by others, and will be notified of potential witnesses to be called. - (2) The university may present witnesses as well as question those presented by the respondent and will notify the respondent of invited witnesses. - (3) Respondents may also invite up to three character witnesses to submit written statements for the hearing body's review.
-A character witness is considered to be a person who attests to another's moral conduct and reputation.
+- (1) The respondent may invite relevant factual witnesses to attend, ask questions of witnesses called by others, and will be notified of potential witnesses to be called. - (2) The university may present witnesses, question those presented by the respondent and will notify the respondent of invited witnesses. - (3) Respondents may also invite up to three character witnesses to submit written statements for the hearing body's review.
+A character witness is a person who attests to another's moral conduct and reputation.
 Character witness statements will only be considered during sanctioning process if a violation is found. - (4) Expert witnesses are not permitted.
 In cases requiring special expertise, the hearing body may appoint individuals with appropriate expertise to serve as consultants to the hearing body.
-The consultant may be present and provide information as called upon during the hearing but will not vote. - (E) Standard of evidence.
+The consultant may be present and provide information as called upon during the hearing but will not vote.

+(E) Standard of evidence.